alexle/alexle.github.com/posts/money-in-the-bank.markdown

 But putting in the hours, doing drills, and practicing is simply not fun sometimes.
 There are many days I would rather flip on the TV instead of continuing work on a project.
 Or pick up Chipotle instead of going to the gym.
 When that happens, I try to remember Phelp's quote, which is a great motivator and helps keep my eyes on the end-goal.

-Maybe the project you work on will fail in a blazing ball of fire.
-Or maybe it won't, and instead provide you with an invaluable learning experience for a future opportunity.
+Maybe the extra 15 minutes you put towards your project each day won't end up making a difference.
+Or maybe it will, and be the factor between success and failure.
 Keep putting money in the bank.
 You never know when you'll need it.

 [1]: http://en.wikipedia.org/wiki/Outliers_(book)
 [2]: http://www.youtube.com/watch?v=E3paiELa7mA